Barre-Montpelier Intercities

-The Barre-Montpelier Intercities was a primary moniker of the minor league baseball teams based in Barre, Vermont, in partnership with neighboring Montpelier.
+The Barre-Montpelier Intercities were a minor league baseball team based in Barre, Vermont, in partnership with neighboring Montpelier.
 After playing as members of independent leagues in 1904 to 1906, the Barre-Montpelier Intercities played as members of two leagues in 1907.
 The Intercities were in first place in both the 1907 New Hampshire State and Vermont State League standings when the leagues permanently folded during the 1907 season.

 Montpelier played in the 1887 Northeastern League, Barre hosted a 1904 Vermont League team, and the 1924 Montpelier team played in the Ontario–Quebec–Vermont League.

 History

 Beginning in 1887, numerous semi-professional teams played in the Barre-Montpelier area, and Montpelier hosted a team in the Northeastern League.
 The 1887 league records and standings are unknown as the Montpelier team was managed by Fred Spaulding and William Lord.

 In 1904 Barre first had minor league baseball when the city hosted a Barre team in the Independent Vermont League.
 The records and standings of this league are unknown.

 In 1904, Montpelier-Barre began play as members of the Independent Northern New York League along with Burlington, Plattsburgh, Rutland and St. Albans.
 Montpelier-Barre continued play in the 1905 Northern New York League.
 League standings and statistics for both seasons are unknown.
 Arthur Daley managed the team in the 1905 four–team league which included Burlington, Plattsburgh and Rutland.